What is open and when?

 We have more cleaning staff working throughout the museum

 Cleaning is more frequent and also happens when the museum is open to the public.

-We are paying particular attention to high-touch points such as lift buttons, handrails, braille labels and interactive exhibits.
-Read more about interactive exhibits.
+We are paying particular attention to high-touch points such as lift buttons, handrails, Braille labels and interactive exhibits.

 Hand sanitiser stations are located throughout the museum, including at key points such as entrances, exits and interactive experiences.